Keio University

 Horie

 I watched everyone celebrating on the field from a step back, looking for the right timing to bring players in front of the interview cameras.
-I didn't have the luxury of soaking in the joy of winning.
+I didn't have the luxury of soaking in the joy of the championship.

-──Are there any words from Manager Kuriyama or Darvish that stick in your memory?
+──Are there any words from Manager Kuriyama or Yu Darvish that stick in your memory?

 Horie

-After the victory, when Manager Kuriyama finished his press conference and the two of us were returning to the clubhouse, I said "Good job" to him.
-There was a brief pause, and then with a look of relief, he simply said, "I'm relieved."
+After the victory, when Manager Kuriyama finished his press conference and we were returning to the clubhouse together, I said "Good job, sir."
+There was a brief pause, and with a look of relief, he simply said, "I'm relieved."
 That left a strong impression on me.

-Starting from the Miyazaki camp, there was so much attention from all over Japan, and I think the pressure was immense.
-I think he was truly relieved to be able to meet the expectations of so many people with the best possible result.
+Starting from the Miyazaki camp, he was under immense pressure with the eyes of all Japan on him.
+I think he was truly relieved to have met the expectations of so many people with the best possible result.
 For a moment, I almost said "Me too," but I kept it to myself (laughs).
 The level of pressure was completely different, after all.

 ──How did you come to participate as a member of the national team staff?